 Time for Fall Fitness

-This is my favorite time of year to exercise and in fact, I prefer to do it in outside in nature.
+This is my favorite time of year to exercise and in fact, I prefer to do it outside in nature.
 Between our beaches and trails, Hampton Roads provides many places for you to enjoy your fall fitness.
 Here are my recommendations for getting out around town.

-Brock Environmental Center, Virginia Beach
+Fall Fitness at the Brock Environmental Center, Virginia Beach

 A favorite for athletes of all disciplines.
 The beautifully naturalistic grounds provide a superb setting for those looking to meditate, practice yoga, run, or paddle.
-My clients and I particularly like it as the setting for a full body strength training session.
+My clients and I particularly like it as the setting for a full-body strength training session.

 With easy parking, a beach area is a short walk down the path.
 While running on the sand, you can enjoy a view of the Virginia Beach Town Center skyline.
 If higher ground is your thing, the new and improved Lesner Bridge is nearby.
 Within minutes, you can enjoy a panoramic view of the Chesapeake Bay and newly dedicated art installation, The Canoes.
+Simply a perfect place for some fall fitness.

-First Landing State Park, Virginia Beach
+First Landing State Park, Virginia Beach – Fall Fitness Hot Spot

 You can find flat trails to sandhills and even views of the water.
 It is open to pedestrians and bike traffic.
 The First Landing State Park is a gorgeous spot all year long, but the mirage of colors is a fantastic local spot for observing the fall foliage.

-The Virginia Beach Boardwalk, Virginia Beach
+Great for Fall Fitness: The Virginia Beach Boardwalk, Virginia Beach

-Town Point Park, Norfolk
+Town Point Park, Norfolk – Fall Fitness on the Grass

 If you happen to work in one of the downtown offices, you can enjoy a lunchtime walk through the grassy park or nearby Waterside.
 Be sure to take a moment and enjoy the view of nearby Portsmouth or the locally docked USS Wisconsin.

-Dismal Swamp Trail, Chesapeake
+Fall Fitness On The Dismal Swamp Trail, Chesapeake

 This paved trail way is perfect for those looking to get in some long, uninterrupted miles by foot or bike.
 This particular area of Chesapeake is closed to traffic and makes for a safe path to train.
 Located in a southern, rural section of the city and it is common to see wildlife while there.
 This 8+ mile trail is a favorite for marathoners and triathletes for training.